emmawalshdev/kaytea_art/testing.md

 * Issues resulting in a warning have not been rectified.
 These will be dealt with in the future.

 ### CSS

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) service was used to validate the CSS code.

-- css file - errors found.
+* All issues casuing erros were rectified.
+These inluced minor issues including invalid CSS properties.

+* Issues resulting in a warning have not been rectified.
+These will be dealt with in the future.

 ### JavaScript

-[JSHint](https://jshint.com/) was used to validate the JavaScript code of the project.
+[JSHint](https://jshint.com/) was used to validate the JavaScript code.

-warnings and fix
+* All errors found, were concerend with missing semicolons.
+These added to rectify the code.

+* All warnings have been safely ignored.
+These have flagged the use of 'let' which is available in ES6 and jQuery code.

 ### Python